kardeepak77/ST558Prj1/README.md

 ## Numerical summeries

-Numerical summeries were created for toals, gamesPlayed, mostGoalsOneGame, mostGoalsOneSeason by skaters with differnt positions as follows -
+Numerical summaries were created for toals, gamesPlayed, mostGoalsOneGame, mostGoalsOneSeason by skaters with different positions as follows -

 ``` r